 Many brands have seen firsthand how a commitment to sustainability can boost their reputation and sales.
 In 2011, Coca-Cola saw double-digit growth in its Dasani water product after launching a new bottle made of 30 percent plant-based materials.
 At the same time, other products in the same market saw only 6 percent growth.

 Toyota launched the first mass-market hybrid car, the Prius, in Japan in 1997 and brought it to North America and Europe in 2000.
 When Millward Brown released its first BrandZ ranking of the world’s most powerful and valuable brands in 2006, Toyota led all other world auto brands.
 Its commitment to environmental leadership has kept it at the top of BrandZ’s auto sector since then, even in the face of a massive airbag recall.
 But sustainability is helping other auto makers to challenge its lead.
 Tesla’s brand value rose 32% from 2016 to 2017, according to the latest BrandZ report.

 While instituting sustainable manufacturing practices is the first (and most important) step in building sustainability, you won’t see the full benefits to your business if potential customers don’t know about your efforts.
 One common approach to educating customers is to include information about your sustainability practices in a corporate social responsibility report.

-For example, our sustainability report covers global and local initiatives around employee development, community support, environmental stewardship and sustainable living.
+For example, our sustainability report covers global and local initiatives around employee development, community support, environmental stewardship, and sustainable living.
 The report includes tangible results using language that speaks to our customers.
-In 2016, we: